vsch/flexmark-java/MarkdownProcessorsEmulation.md

 Markdown Processors Emulation
 =============================

+Despite its name, commonmark is neither a superset nor a subset of other markdown flavors.
+Rather, it proposes a standard, unambiguous syntax specification for the original, "core" Markdown, thus effectively introducing yet another flavor.
+While flexmark is by default commonmark compliant, its parser can be tweaked in various ways.
+The sets of tweaks required to emulate the most commonly used markdown parsers around are available in flexmark as ParserEmulationProfiles.

+As the name `ParserEmulationProfile` implies, it's only the parser that is adjusted to the specific markdown flavor.
+Applying the profile does not add features beyond those available in commonmark.
+If you want to use flexmark to fully emulate another markdown processor's behavior, you have to adjust the parser and configure the flexmark extensions that provide the additional features available in the parser that you want to emulate.

 Parsers are classified by "Family" for their list processing characteristics, by far the greatest point of deviation between all markdown parsers.
 They differ the greatest on how they determining whether a text line is: